 When the fair value less the costs to sell is higher than the asset's carrying amount, no adjustment is necessary.
-Otherwise, an impairment loss resulting from this initial measurement is booked directly in the profit and loss statement, and value of the non-current asset is adjusted accordingly.
+Otherwise, an impairment loss resulting from this initial measurement is booked directly in the Individual Statement of Profit or Loss, and value of the non-current asset is adjusted accordingly.

-iii) Subsequent measurement
+(iii) Subsequent measurement